 Click here to view our campaign’s list of endorsements.

 Congressman Keith Ellison has represented Minnesota’s Fifth Congressional District in the United States House of Representatives since taking office on January 4, 2007.
 His policy agenda is based on four key priorities—peace, prosperity for working families, environmental sustainability, and support for civil and human rights.
-He is currently serving his third term.
+He is currently serving his fourth term.

 When long-serving Fifth District Congressman Martin Sabo announced his retirement after 28 years in Congress, Keith jumped into the race.
 He quickly established himself as a formidable candidate by winning a first ballot Democratic-Farmer-Labor Party endorsement in a multi-candidate field of former and current office holders.
 Keith was challenged in the DFL primary by six candidates, and won by ten percentage points.
 He went on to win the general election with 56% of the vote in a four-way race.